eakgun/cnn-multistep-timeseries-forecast/README.md

 Figure above is the 60hr temperature forecast using the model.
 The model was trained with 2 years of hourly temperature data.
 Compared with LSTMs Temporal CNNs proved superior for this particular timeseries data in forecasting.

+### Keras_lec.pptx
+This project has been used to give a special lecture to computer engineering students about the Keras framework.